witheve/docs/src/handbook/bind.md

   [#div text: seconds]
 ```

-When you run this, you'll see that every second you a new number gets added to the screen, while all the previous numbers remain.
+When you run this, you'll see that every second a new second gets added to the screen, while all the previous seconds remain.
 That's the behavior of commit.
-When you commit something, you're adding it to the database permanently i.e. **if the supporting records are removed, the committed records stay**.
+When you commit something, you're adding it to a database permanently i.e. **if the supporting records are removed, the committed records stay**.

 Now let's look at what bind does: